gretelai/trainer/docs/index.rst

 -----------------------------------------

-If you want to be part of the Synthetic Data Community to receive announcements of the latest releases, ask questions, suggest new features or participate in the development meetings, please join the Synthetic Data Community Server!
+If you want to be part of the Synthetic Data Community to receive announcements of the latest releases, ask questions, suggest new features, or participate in the development meetings, please join the Synthetic Data Community Server!

 .. image:: https://img.shields.io/discord/1007817822614847500?label=Discord&logo=Discord